zogofinance/zogo-integrations/README.md

 # Zogo Integration Implementation Documentation

-Zogo Integration utilizes an iframe to display a reduced version of the Zogo learning flow.
+Zogo Integration utilizes an iframe to display a tailored version of the Zogo learning flow.

 This integration features robust customizations controlled both by your implementations and our backend — we’ll cover the difference between these two here shortly.